Gladstone, Queensland: History

 Nevertheless, in 1847 the British attempted to establish the new colony of North Australia at Port Curtis.
 Colonel George Barney was chosen to lead this experiment in colonisation and his expedition was eventful.
 On 25 January 1847, the Lord Auckland, carrying 87 soldiers and convicts, arrived off the southern entrance of Port Curtis and promptly ran aground on shoals off the southern tip of Facing Island.
 The settlers spent seven weeks on the island before being rescued by the supply ship Thomas Lowry and delivered the intended site of settlement, the region now known as Barney Point.
 On 30 January at a proclamation ceremony at Settlement Point on Facing Island, Barney was sworn in as Lieutenant Governor of the (already revoked) colony of North Australia.
 The convict settlement lasted barely two months and cost the Imperial government £15,000.
 A change of government in Britain ordered the withdrawal of Barney and the settlers.

 By 1853, Francis MacCabe was surveying the site of a new town on the shores of Port Curtis under the protection of several detachments of Native Police.
 Maurice O'Connell was appointed government resident the following year, resulting in an influx of free settlers as land became available throughout the region.

 Gladstone State School opened on 1 April 1861 and is one of the oldest state primary schools in Queensland.
 On 14 November 1968 it was renamed Gladstone Central State School.

-In 1863, the town became a Municipality with Richard Hetherington elected Gladstone's first mayor.
+In 1863, the town became a Municipality with William Henry Pershouse elected Gladstone's first mayor from 1864 to 1866.
 The fledgling town was named after the British Prime Minister William Ewart Gladstone and has a 19th-century marble statue on display in its town museum.